-Adam Piotrowicz enters his third year on the Western Michigan baseball staff, after arriving in June of 2013.
+Adam Piotrowicz enters his fourth year on the Western Michigan baseball staff in 2017, after arriving in June of 2013.
 Piotrowicz is involved with all facets of the program at WMU and works closely with the catchers and hitters along with being the recruiting coordinator.

 The 2016 version of WMU baseball made history under Piotrowicz, winning the school's first ever MAC Tournament Championship going 4-1 with wins over No. 2 Ball State, No. 3 Miami, No. 6 Central Michigan and No. 1 Kent State in the MAC Tournament Championship game.
 WMU fielded .978 in 2016, the highest ever in the school’s history.
 The team broke a 44-year record previously held by the 1972 squad and was at No. 1 in the nation for three straight weeks.
 Junior LHP Keegan Akin had a monster year under the guidance of Gernon, breaking the single season strikeout record with 133, surpassing Pat Misch’s 2001 record of 99.
 Akin also finished second for most innings pitched in a season (109.0), second in career strikeouts (270) and fourth in career innings pitched (278.1).
 Among his many postseason awards, Akin was selected in the second round of the 2016 MLB Draft to the Baltimore Orioles, making him the highest draft pick in WMU history since 1970.
 Along with Akin's All-American honors, Piotrowicz coached a freshman in Connor Smith be named an All-American as well.